tetrode/docker-openfire/README.md

 - Help users resolve their [issues](../../issues?q=is%3Aopen+is%3Aissue).
 - Support the development of this image with a [donation](http://www.damagehead.com/donate/)

-## Known issue

-- When upgrading to 4.2.x you may need to [add some missing server properties](https://discourse.igniterealtime.org/t/keystore-problem-cannot-convert-combined-of-type-class-java-lang-string-to-class-org-jivesoftware-openfire-spi-connectiontype) to resolve a problem with managing TLS/SSL certificates.

 ## Other issues

 Before reporting a bug please try updating Docker to the latest version and check if it resolves the issue.
 Refer to the Docker [installation guide](https://docs.docker.com/installation) for instructions.